Thelouras58/Thelouras58.github.io/about/index.md

 ● Participating in the hiring process

-● Scaled team to over 6 engineers
+● Scaled team to 4 engineers

 ● Design and launch training process for mobile engineers.